Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Fundamentals Guidelines to Identify Anomalous Behaviour in Blockchain

 \subsubsection{Computational Requirements}

 In order to detect anomalous behaviour in an efficient manner, the model needs to predict the anomalies within a specific time-frame, and that can only happen if the computational requirement to run an anomaly model matches with the required task.
-Certain models require high computational complexity, while on the other hand some models only need minimal computational efficiency.
-In blockchain anomaly detection, a large computational power is usually consumed during mining and consensus process.
-Therefore, in order to avoid overloading of machines, the on-chain anomaly detection models needs to require computational power alongside high accuracy for smooth functioning of the network.
+Certain models require high computational complexity, while on the other hand some models only need minimal \final{computational power.} Similar is the case with blockchain, as for certain types of anomalies, which require processing of large amounts of data, such as smart contract bugs detection or malicious transaction identification, one needs to learn from a large amount of data, which require large computational power.
+Contrarily, for some basic graph/cluster based analysis over data, \rev{the requirement of computational power is pretty less comparatively.} In blockchain anomaly detection, a large computational power is usually consumed during the mining and consensus process.
+Therefore, in order to avoid overloading of machines, the on-chain anomaly detection models need to require computational power alongside high accuracy for smooth functioning of the network.
 Various generic models have been designed to reduce computational cost of anomaly detection, however, in blockchain, this field is still progressing, and it has a lot of room in it for research.